bestia-dev/pretty_dbg/README.md

 ## Motivation

 I love using the macro `dbg!()` in Rust.
-It is an easy way to temporarily print a value on the screen while programming.
-And when not needed anymore it is easy to search for all `dbg!` and erase or comment them.
+It is an easy way to temporarily print a value on the screen while programming and debugging.
+When not needed anymore it is easy to search for all `dbg!` and erase or comment them.
 In my last project, I had some JSON data.
 The macro from the standard library printed a humanly unreadable long string.
 This is not pretty!
 Even multiline strings are printed in one single line making it unreadable.

 Run this code in the [rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=a8f5eb34d97ec5818550f59af9a3c545):